GandhiCloudLab/envizi-learning-journey-blog/readme.md

 # Envizi Learning Journey

-The objective of this article is to help understand the IBM Envizi ESG suite platform.
-This will be the first step in the learning journey of Envizi.
+In this article, we will explore the fascinating learning journey of IBM Envizi ESG suite.

-## 1 What is Envizi
+## 1. Envizi

-IBM Envizi ESG suite offers comprehensive data and analytics software to collect, manage and derive insights from sustainability data.
+IBM Envizi ESG suite offers comprehensive data and analytics software to collect, manage and derive insights from your environmental, social and governance (ESG) sustainability data.

-### 1.1 Three pillars
+### 1.1 Three pillars of Envizi

-There are 3 pillars to how Envizi can help with the key challenges that are faced by many organizations with their sustainability journey.
+Envizi is composed of three pillars to helps clients at every step of their sustainability journey, whether they need to consolidate their data, streamline reporting, identify efficiency and emission reduction opportunities, or inform business strategy.

 #### Data Foundation
-Build data foundation by helping clients to build a single system of that delivers auditable, financial grade sustainability data.
-Clients can automatically capture any data required for reporting and consolidate different ESG data across the organization into a single system.
+Clients may have already been using a data management platform, Excel spreadsheets, or other internal systems, but are still lacking a strong data foundation.
+Envizi provides a rich set of data management tools to ensure quality data, clients can automatically capture any data required for reporting and decision-making and consolidate all sustainability and energy data from across an organization in a robust and auditable single system of record that allows clients to report with confidence

 #### Reporting and Disclosure
 Reporting to internal and external stakeholders and dealing with multiple frameworks can be challenging.
 Envizi provides a suite of reporting tools, such as dashboards and reporting templates that help users to streamline reporting and disclosure.